CBD has Become Big Business and the Stakes are High

 Gain Momentum with Industry Standards

-For the hemp business model to continue to expand, industry standards are needed.
-TraceGains has long led the charge for defining standards in the food and CPG industry by creating standardized documentation that allows suppliers to satisfy compliance requirements for multiple customers by completing and posting each document one time in TraceGains Network.
-By working closely with experts in the hemp industry, TraceGains has created a standardized document for hemp suppliers that includes elements such as: THC potency, pesticides, microbes, residual solvents, heavy metal content, and several more items.
-As the TraceGains hemp community grows, so, too, will the depth and breadth of the document and its impact on industry standards.
+For the hemp business model to continue to expand, industry standards are required.
+TraceGains has long been responsible for defining standards in the food and CPG industry by creating standardized documentation that allows suppliers to meet compliance requirements for multiple customers by completing and posting each document in TraceGains Network once.
+By working closely with experts in the hemp industry, TraceGains has created a standardized document for hemp suppliers that contains elements like THC potency, pesticides, microbes, residual solvents, heavy metal content, and many other items.
+As the TraceGains hemp community grows, so will the depth and breadth of the document and its impact on industry standards.